gopi-suvanam/scribbler/README.md

 ## Sample notebooks
 1. For hello-world notebook check out: https://gopi-suvanam.github.io/jsnb#https://gopi-suvanam.github.io/jsnb/examples/Hello%20world.jsnb
 2. For an example of using Plotly graphs check out: https://gopi-suvanam.github.io/jsnb/#https://gopi-suvanam.github.io/jsnb/examples/Plotly%20Example.jsnb
-3. You can download more examples from the folder examples/
+3. You can download more examples from the folder examples/ in the repository.

 ## Keyboard Shortcuts
 - Ctrl-Enter/Cmd-Enter: Run the current cell and go to next cell